microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 9. Polled Input

 ### Pulse Generator
 The Pulse Generator mode is the default mode for this example.
-It generates a 1MHz signal with varying duty cycles, ranging from 10% to 90% at 10% intervals on a constant loop.
+It generates a 1 MHz signal to the RA3 pin with varying duty cycles, ranging from 10% to 90% at 10% intervals on a constant loop.
 This signal will output the pulse to pin RA3.
 A  waveform example for the pulse generator can be seen in Figure 7.

 *Figure 7 -  Pulse Generator Waveform Example*